carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 optionally, compress it.

-Let's start with the file we downloaded from the lesson site, `hpc-lesson-data.tar.gz`.
+Let's start with the file we downloaded from the lesson site, `hpc-intro-code.tar.gz`.
 The "gz" part stands for _gzip_, which is a compression library.
-Reading this file name, it appears somebody took a folder named "hpc-lesson-data," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
-Let's check using `tar` with the `-t` flag, which prints the "**t**able of contents" without unpacking the file, specified by `-f <filename>`, on the remote computer.
-Note that you can concatenate the two flags, instead of writing `-t -f` separately.
+This kind of file can usually be interpreted by reading its name: it appears somebody took a folder named "hpc-intro-code," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
+Let's check using `tar` with the `-t` flag, which prints the "**t**able of contents" without unpacking the file, specified by `-f
+<filename>`, on the remote computer.
+Note that you can concatenate the two
+flags, instead of writing `-t -f` separately.

 ```
 {{ site.local.prompt }} ssh {{ site.remote.user }}@{{ site.remote.login }}
-{{ site.remote.prompt }} tar -tf hpc-lesson-data.tar.gz
+{{ site.remote.prompt }} tar -tf hpc-intro-code.tar.gz
-hpc-intro-data/
-hpc-intro-data/north-pacific-gyre/
-hpc-intro-data/north-pacific-gyre/NENE01971Z.txt
-hpc-intro-data/north-pacific-gyre/goostats
-hpc-intro-data/north-pacific-gyre/goodiff
-hpc-intro-data/north-pacific-gyre/NENE02040B.txt
-hpc-intro-data/north-pacific-gyre/NENE01978B.txt
-hpc-intro-data/north-pacific-gyre/NENE02043B.txt
-hpc-intro-data/north-pacific-gyre/NENE02018B.txt
-hpc-intro-data/north-pacific-gyre/NENE01843A.txt
-hpc-intro-data/north-pacific-gyre/NENE01978A.txt
-hpc-intro-data/north-pacific-gyre/NENE01751B.txt
-hpc-intro-data/north-pacific-gyre/NENE01736A.txt
-hpc-intro-data/north-pacific-gyre/NENE01812A.txt
-hpc-intro-data/north-pacific-gyre/NENE02043A.txt
-hpc-intro-data/north-pacific-gyre/NENE01729B.txt
-hpc-intro-data/north-pacific-gyre/NENE02040A.txt
-hpc-intro-data/north-pacific-gyre/NENE01843B.txt
-hpc-intro-data/north-pacific-gyre/NENE01751A.txt
-hpc-intro-data/north-pacific-gyre/NENE01729A.txt
-hpc-intro-data/north-pacific-gyre/NENE02040Z.txt
+hpc-intro-code/
+hpc-intro-code/amdahl
+hpc-intro-code/README.md
+hpc-intro-code/LICENSE.txt
 ```
 {: .language-bash}

-This shows a folder containing another folder, which contains a bunch of files.
+This shows a folder containing another folder, which contains a few files.
-If you've taken The Carpentries' Shell lesson recently, these might look familiar.
 Let's see about that compression, using `du` for "**d**isk **u**sage".

 ```
-{{ site.remote.prompt }} du -sh hpc-lesson-data.tar.gz
+{{ site.remote.prompt }} du -sh hpc-intro-code.tar.gz
-36K     hpc-intro-data.tar.gz
+3.4K     hpc-intro-code.tar.gz
 ```
 {: .language-bash}

 > ## Files Occupy at Least One "Block"
 >
-> If the filesystem block size is larger than 36 KB, you'll see a larger
+> If the filesystem block size is larger than 3.4 KB, you'll see a larger
 > number: files cannot be smaller than one block.
+> You can use the `--apparent-size` flag to see the exact size, although the
+> unoccupied space in that filesystem block can't be used for anything else.
 {: .callout}

 Now let's unpack the archive.
 We'll run `tar` with a few common flags: